Costa Rica Turtle Conservation Experience

 Working With School Children The project aims to build a general understanding of conservation efforts in the region, and what better way to do this than by working with the local school children!
 By visiting schools, running workshops or even conducting visits to the on-site Butterfly Garden, you will instil a sense of care for the environment into the minds of Costa Rica’s young people.
 (Please be aware, this activity does not take place during December).

-Free Time The area around the project is rather pretty and there are some great restaurants in the local town if you want to try some of the local cuisine.
-Alternatively, you might like to take part in an activity or excursion, such as a hike or visit to a waterfall in one of the surrounding national parks!
+Free Time The area around the project is very picturesque, and there are some great restaurants in the local town if you want to try some of the local cuisine.
+There are also a number of activities or excursions available at your own cost, such as whale watching or a visit to a waterfall in one of the surrounding national parks!

 Itinerary